Business Perspectives for Creative Leaders faculty

 Rodrigo Canales, Assistant Professor of Organizational Behavior

 His work builds on the different traditions of institutional theory and contributes to a deeper understanding of the mechanisms that allow institutions to operate and change.
-Rodrigo has done work in entrepreneurial finance and microfinance.
-As he continues his work on microfinance he is also conducting research in the institutional complexities of renewable energy and the institutional implications of the Mexican war on drugs.
-Rodrigo teaches the Innovator Perspective at Yale School of Management; he sits in the steering committee of the Dalai Lama Center for Ethics and Transformative Values at MIT; and he advises several startups in Mexico that seek to improve the financing environment for small firms.
+Canales has done work in entrepreneurial finance and microfinance and is conducting research in the institutional complexities of renewable energy and the institutional implications of the Mexican war on drugs.
+Rodrigo teaches the Innovator Perspective at Yale School of Management; he sits in the steering committee of the Dalai Lama Center for Ethics and Transformative Values at MIT and he advises several startups in Mexico that seek to improve the financing environment for small firms. more on Canales »

 Barry Nalebuff, Milton Steinbach Professor of Management

 Barry Nalebuff is an expert on game theory and has written extensively on its application to business strategy.
 He is the coauthor of six books: Thinking Strategically and The Art of Strategy are two popular books on game theory with over 300,000 copies in print.
 In Co-opetition, Nalebuff looks beyond zero-sum games to emphasize the potential for cooperating as well as competing.
 In Why Not?, he and Ian Ayres provide a framework for problem solving and ingenuity.
 Lifecycle Investing provides a new strategy for retirement investing.
 His forthcoming book, Mission in a Bottle, tells the story of Honest Tea in comic book format.
 A graduate of MIT, a Rhodes Scholar, and Junior Fellow at the Harvard Society of Fellows, Nalebuff earned his doctorate at Oxford University.